Jony Ive: Royal College of Art

 Ive received an honorary degree from the Royal College of Art (RCA) in 2009.
 On 25 May 2017, Ive was appointed Chancellor of the RCA in London, effective 1 July 2017, succeeding Sir James Dyson.
-In this position he serves a fixed five-year term as the Head of college, where he will govern the college as an academic administrator.
+In this position he serves a fixed five-year term as the head of college, where he will govern the college as an academic administrator.
 Ive began running committee meetings, attending faculty meetings, and conferring degrees in the summer of 2017.
 Ive said of the appointment: "I am thrilled to formalise my relationship with the RCA, given the profound influence the college has had on so many of the artists and designers that I admire."
 Ive was still chancellor in January 2023.

 LoveFrom

 In June 2019, Ive announced the launch of his own independent firm named LoveFrom, along with fellow designer Marc Newson.
 LoveFrom keeps a low profile but in October 2021 unveiled a minimalistic website.

 Upon launch in 2019, Apple was a client of Ive's.
 In July 2022, the consulting agreement with Apple was ended, thus ending Ive's relationship with the company.

 LoveFrom works with a number of brands including Ferrari and Airbnb.
 Ive is close friends with Airbnb chief executive Brian Chesky.
 Through Terra Carta Design Lab in 2021 and Charles's coronation in 2023, Ive has produced designs for Charles III.

+In September 2021, Ive began working with Ferrari as one of his first clients after leaving Apple, when LoveFrom and Exor agreed a multi-year partnership, which included the design of the company's first electric production car.

 In 2023, Ive led the development of a foldable red nose for Comic Relief.
 In the same year, LoveFrom announced its own scholarship programme, which is aimed at increasing representation in the design industry by supporting designers from all backgrounds.
-The programme covers the full tuition of a student at the California College of the Art, the Rhode Island School of Design and two students at the Royal College of Art each year.
+The programme covers the full tuition of a student at the California College of the Arts, the Rhode Island School of Design and two students at the Royal College of Art each year.

 In September 2024, LoveFrom announced the launch of a new outerwear collection in collaboration with Moncler.
 In the same month, the company unveiled a new logo in the latest iteration of its brand.
 The new logo includes the addition of a bear, which is LoveFrom's mascot called Montgomery, named after San Francisco's Montgomery Street where the company is based.